What Is an HDD Locator and Why Is It Important?

 Guiding the drill head with precision is an HDD locator's job, which looks a bit like a metal detector on steroids.
 The locator tracks the drill bit to ensure it follows a planned path that avoids hitting any other conduits underground.

 Let’s look at how an HDD locator works and its important role in horizontal directional drilling projects today.
+To help you with drilling terminology and expressions, read our Directional Drilling Glossary and Terminology.

 How an HDD Locator Works